raganwald/raganwald.github.com/_posts/enchanted-forest/2013-03-24-zee-hackenbush-bird.coffee.md

 ### game birds

-"An essential part of their ritual bower behaviour is that each bird chooses a pit, picks up the pebbles it it, and then distributes them to other pits is a proscribed fashion, typically one at a time, clockwise.
+"An essential part of their ritual bower behaviour is that each bird chooses a pit, picks up the pebbles it it, and then distributes them to other pits is a prescribed fashion, typically one at a time, clockwise.
 The birds alternate distributing stones in this fashion."

 "At some point, the ritual reaches an end and the birds evaluate the result, declaring either the host or visiting bird the *winner*.
 The important thing to note about these games is that the host bird devises a series of rules proscribing the allowed actions, the birds alternate actions, and that every ritual ends with one or the other winning.
 No randomness or hidden information is involved."